 Penalties for a drug crime conviction can include jail time, fines, and probation.
 A drug crime conviction can follow you for the rest of your life and make it more difficult to secure housing, a college loan, a job, a promotion, a professional license, and more.

-If you or someone you care about is facing Minnesota or North Dakota drug crime charges, contact the experienced Fargo criminal defense attorneys at Fremstad Law today.
+If you or someone you care about is facing North Dakota or Minnesota drug crime charges, contact the experienced Fargo criminal defense attorneys at Fremstad Law today.

 Our experienced drug crime defense lawyers will work hard to keep you out of jail and minimize the collateral consequences of a drug crime conviction by challenging the evidence against you, working with the prosecutor to try to negotiate a plea bargain, and if necessary, taking your case to trial.